 Lack of contrast: A strategy to separate the objects from the background relies on a difference in the intensities of both, for example, bright particles and a darker background.
 The analysis of the histogram in Figure 3b reveals that Figure 3a has two or more well-separated intensity populations.
 Adjust your imaging setup until the histogram of your acquired images has the contrast required by your application.

 A line profile plots the variations of intensity along a line.
 It returns the grayscale values of the pixels along a line and graphs it.
 Line profiles are helpful for examining boundaries between components, quantifying the magnitude of intensity variations, and detecting the presence of repetitive patterns.

-The peaks and valleys of a line profile represent increases and decreases of the light intensity along the line selected in the image.
-Their width and magnitude are proportional to the size and intensity of their related regions.
 Figure 4 shows how a bright object with uniform intensity appears in the profile as a plateau.
 The higher the contrast between an object and its surrounding background, the steeper the slopes of the plateau.
 Noisy pixels, on the other hand, produce a series of narrow peaks.

 Figure 4.
 A Line and Corresponding Line Profile

 2. Image Processing